White House doctor withdraws bid for US cabinet job - Journal du Cameroun

 But he was widely seen as underqualified to head the VA and already faced a tough battle for congressional confirmation.

-Jackson’s stock with Trump appeared to have risen after he pronounced in January that the 71-year-old president was in “excellent” health.

-But following the announcement of his nomination, a wave of allegations surfaced over his behavior, including that he doled out drugs to staffers like the “candy man” and crashed a government vehicle.
+A wave of allegations eventually surfaced over his behavior, including that he doled out drugs to staffers like the “candy man,” created a toxic work environment, and crashed a government vehicle while intoxicated.

-Senate Democrats released a litany of allegations on Wednesday, citing “conversations with 23 colleagues and former colleagues.”
+Senate Democrats released a litany of allegations on Wednesday, citing “conversations with 23 colleagues and former colleagues” of Jackson.

 These included that he handed out sleeping tablets on Air Force One, opioids to at least one White House staffer and prescribed drugs for himself.